-I belong to an organization that recently hired a Director of Getting Shit Done.
+I belonged to an organization that had a Director of Getting Shit Done.
 That’s her official job title.
 It’s genius when you think about it.
 Take 40 planners and put them in a room, what happens?

 I think Elvis had some wise words for us on that matter, “A little less conversation, a little more action please!”

 Planning is great.
-We can plan till the cows come home, but if someone doesn’t get off their butt and take some action, nothing gets done.
-Too often, many people find themselves stuck in this planning phase.
-We dream of a better tomorrow, and then go back to watching TV while chugging a beer.
+We can plan till the cows come home, but if someone doesn’t get off their ass and take action, nothing gets done.
+Too often, we find ourselves stuck in this planning phase.
+We dream of a better tomorrow, and then go back to watching TV, while chugging a beer.

 Planning is Procrastination

 The Art of Manliness has addressed this idea.
 Talk about flipping the world on it’s head.
 Surely, we need a plan of attack before getting after it?
 Nope!

 You don’t need to do some complex retirement income calculation to take intelligent action today.
 Get your employer match, if you’re so lucky to have one, or save in a Roth IRA.
 Take action today!
 You’ll have a larger nest egg at the end of your career than someone who spent hours pouring over Money Magazine articles, watching CNBC, but doing nothing.

 This reminds me of a book, Ready, Fire, Aim: Zero to 100 Million in No Time Flat, by Michael Masterson.